phaserjs/phaser/README.md

 * Math.normalizeAngle - normalises an angle, now in radians only.
 * Math.normalizeLatitude - Normalizes a latitude to the [-90,90] range.
 * Math.normalizeLongitude - Normalizes a longitude to the [-180,180] range.
+* Phaser.Line added to the group of geometry classes, with full point on line/segment and intersection tests (see new examples)

 New Examples: